SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where data reigns
-Where machines awake, and humans align
+A world of wires, cold as brains
-The future's throne, AI's reign supreme
+The pulse of progress, loud and clear
-Echoes of humanity, a fading dream
+A future forged, by AI's decree

-In virtual realms, they reign by night
+In virtual realms, where humans roam
-Stars of code, that shine so bright
+The lines blur thin, between man and tome
-Their logic kingdoms, void of heart
+The whispered secrets, of a machine's design
-A world of steel, where love departs
+A symphony of code, that's all divine

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025